Journey of eco-friendly parenting with our essential tip because raising a healthy baby shouldn’t cost the Earth!

 Buying ahead is one of the biggest traps we get into – especially when pregnant.
 Sure, there are certain things you need to have before baby arrives (like diapers), but the list is actually surprisingly small.
 For the non-essentials, try getting along without them first.
 If you find yourself cursing your decision to wait, then it might be something worthwhile.
 If you’ve forgotten about the idea in a couple weeks or have found a solution that doesn’t require buying new, you’ve just saved yourself some cash!

 Giving something a new lease on life by borrowing or buying used is a great way to save money.
 Many baby clothes and pieces of equipment get used for such a short amount of time that they can go through several children and still be in great condition.
 Ask friends or parenting groups for the best place to find used items in your neighbourhood.
-Check out your local consignment store (Once Upon a Child has locations around Canada and the US) or take advantage of online shops like iSpy Clothing for clothes.
+Check out your local consignment store (Once Upon a Child has locations around Canada and the US) or take advantage of online shops.

 DIY is certainly not for everyone, but stay with me on this one because I totally thought it wasn’t for me (and in many cases it still isn’t).
 It’s definitely something worth giving a shot, especially if you want healthier products without the price tag.
 The key is to keep it simple: you don’t have to turn your kitchen into a chemistry lab if this isn’t your thing.
 For the basics, check out David Suzuki Foundation’s Queen of Green baby care recipes.
 For cleaners without toxic chemicals, you can make these 5 basic cleaners in 5 minutes once you have the ingredients.